The Award of Merit was established in 1964 and is administered by the Awards and Honors Committee. It is the Association’s highest honor.

 6.2 The Chair of the Jury, the fifth voting member, shall be appointed by the Chair of the Awards and Honors Committee to serve a one-year term.

-6.4 Should a juror be nominated for the Award of Merit, The Jury Chair shall notify the Chair of the Awards and Honors Committee.
+6.4 Should a juror be nominated for the Award of Merit, The Jury Chair shall notify the Chair of the Awards and Honors Committee by July 8.
 It shall be the responsibility of the Chair of the Awards and Honors Committee to replace that Juror and appoint a Temporary Juror.
-This appointment needs to be made expeditiously, and does not need the approval of the Board of Directors.
+This appointment should be made by April 15, and does not need the approval of the Board of Directors.
 The Temporary Juror shall serve until the conclusion of the ASIS&T annual meeting at which the award is presented.

 7. Selection of the Awardee